This is a prerelease version.

 }

-Let’s modify the code, so we can start multiple instances easily - the application will start on the defined port, and when the port is not available it will search for another port:
+Let’s modify the code, so we can start multiple instances easily — the application will start on the defined port and, if the port is unavailable, it will search for another port:

 Add the following method to the MainVerticle.java class: